ScorpicSavior/NinNinUplink/README.md

 you like.
 Then simply launch NinNinUplink.exe and see what happens ;-)

-The application will try to detect your Tree of Savior installation automatically, so you don't need to (and in fact cannot) set the ToS folder yourself.
+The application will try to detect your Tree of Savior installation automatically, so you don't need to set the ToS folder yourself.
+If the auto-detection fails, you will be asked to point to the game folder.

 You will need your Nin-Nin API Key for anything to work.
 [Get it here](http://nin-nin.daijoubu.rocks/api-key).